cfgong/statemigrations/README.md

 # State Migration Interactive Visualization
+### Datasets
 - [State to State Migration Dataset](https://www.census.gov/data/tables/time-series/demo/geographic-mobility/state-to-state-migration.html)
 - [List of Laitudes and Longitudes for every State](https://inkplant.com/code/state-latitudes-longitudes)
+### Status

-- To do (Ashu):
+To do (Ashu):
 - see if there are better arcs
 - color based on whether its outgoing or incoming
 - vary the bends of the arcs

-- To Do (Crystal):
+Crystal:
+Status:
-- try to change the views for the different years
+- Implemented Radio buttons for different years
-- try to debug maryland
+To do:
+- boostraps the whole thing to make it look nice
+- import data from all years